NYPL/sfr-ingest-pipeline/app/sfr-search-api/README.md

 - `viaf`: An utility endpoint that returns works associated with an agent identified by a VIAF ID.
 - `lcnaf`: An utility endpoint that returns works associated with a LCNAF ID.
 - `subject`: Queries the full set of subjects associated with a work.
+- `standardNumber`: Query for one of the following standard numbers: `ISBN`, `ISSN`, `LCCN` or `OCLC`.
+These identifiers can also be passed to query a specific standard number.

 ## Paging